smswithoutborders/RelaySMS-Bridge-Server/README.md

 # RelaySMS Bridge Server

-The bridge is a technology designed to enable users to communicate with online platforms via SMS, even without an active internet connection.
-It facilitates a secure handshake and encrypted message exchange entirely over SMS, eliminating the need for internet connectivity.
+The bridge is a technology designed to allow users to communicate with online platforms via SMS, even without an active internet connection.
+It enables a secure handshake and encrypted message exchange entirely over SMS, eliminating the need for internet access.

 ## Supported Bridges